Barcelona transfer news: Sevilla agrees €1m fee for Munir El Haddadi | Goal.com

 "We want a solution as soon as possible.
 If that can be this month, even better."

-The two La Liga sides have now done just that, coming to an agreement for Munir to join immediately, with Barcelona annoucing they have received a €1,050,000 fee.
+The two La Liga sides have now done just that, coming to an agreement for Munir to join immediately, with Barcelona announcing they have received a €1,050,000 fee.

 "The club would like to thank Munir El Haddadi for his dedication and commitment and wishes him all the best for the future," Barcelona said in a statement.